 PTSD and Depression

-Post-traumatic stress disorder (PTSD) and depression are common among soldiers, especially those whoโ€™ve seen combat.
+Post-traumatic stress disorder (PTSD) and depression are common among soldiers, especially those whoโ€™ve seen combat and had to go with risk-taking behavior.
 These conditions can cloud judgment, increase impulsivity, and lead to a disregard for personal safety.

 When someone feels numb or disconnected from their emotions, they may take risks just to feel something or escape the mental pain theyโ€™re experiencing.